FusionAuth/fusionauth-site/site/_posts/2020-08-20-building-profile-portal-with-flask-oauth-apis.md

  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

-And if you visit the page in your browser, you'll see this:
+Heed that warning!
+What you'll be using during this tutorial is a development server, please don't put it into production.
+If you visit `http://localhost:5000` with your browser, you'll see this:

 {% include _image.liquid src="/assets/img/blogs/flask-oauth-portal/simple-app-screen.png" alt="The initial Flask page." class="img-fluid" figure=false %}

-What you are doing here is starting up flask and having it display a rendered template.

-Next, let's add in some OAuth action and provide a login and registration link.
+What you just did was start up flask and having it display a rendered template.
+Not too much logic in there, so next, let's add in some OAuth action and provide a login and registration link.

 ## Setting up OAuth

-You've already installed the OAuth library, so now you just need to use it.
-Let's use the configuration capabilities of flask to store items that you'll need.
-Create `settings.py` and put the following code into it:
+You've already installed an OAuth python library, so now it is time to use it.
+Let's use the configuration capabilities of flask to keep our environment specific config values separate.
+Create a file named `settings.py`; add this to the contents:

 ```python
 class Config(object):